userbradley/documentation.breadnet.co.uk/docs/kb/docker/docker-intro-and-notes.md

 #### What are containers?

 completely isolated environment.
 They can have their own mounts, networks and applications.
 Docker runs off of lxc containers and provides a high level management interface.
 Docker containers share the kernal.
 They can run anything on top of it (even an os) but it will have the same kernel version.

 #### Why do you need it?

 Allows for running services that require different versions of prereqs.
 Allows for cross os compatibility.

 Alot of companies and programs have got their software published to [docker hub](https://bookstack.breadnet.co.uk/hub.docker.com/)

-#### Install docker:
+#### Install docker

     $ curl -fsSL https://get.docker.com -o get-docker.sh
     $ sudo sh get-docker.sh